1. Am I eligible to apply for need-based institutional aid after I am admitted?

 7. Will failure to meet the due date affect the possibility of receiving financial aid?

 After the due date, there is no guarantee that funds will be available.

 8. If I receive an offer of financial assistance in my first year, am I guaranteed assistance in all four years?

 A student who is admitted to Barnard with a Barnard College Grant may expect grants in future years, provided that she continues to meet economic and academic eligibility and reapplies each year.
-No student who is admitted to Barnard without financial aid can be guaranteed College grants for future years.
+Factors that may impact a student's eligibility in subsequent years include: the number of siblings enrolled in college, fluctuation of parent or student income and assets, and family size.
+Students who are admitted to Barnard without financial aid are not guaranteed College grants for future years.
 Awards are for the academic year only.

 9. Are there merit scholarships at Barnard not based on need?